Platforms, technical facilities, infrastructure, and services

 - Isotope Quantification Laboratory (AQUI) which enables the analysis of stable isotopes (C, N, H, O, S) and radioactive isotopes (H, P, S).

-- Multi-Element Analysis Service (SAME) of the IPSIM Joint Research Unit, which analyzes the elemental composition of plant samples (roots, leaves, fruits, seeds, cell fluids, etc.) as well as soil samples.
+- Multi-Element Analysis Service (SAME) of the IPSIM Joint Research Unit (UMR), which analyzes the elemental composition of plant samples (roots, leaves, fruits, seeds, cellular fluids, etc.) as well as soil samples.

 - Polyphenols Platform (PFP) which enables the characterization and analysis of phenolic compounds or supramolecular systems involving them.

-- Volatile Compound Analysis Laboratory (PTV) which offers a range of state-of-the-art equipment for the identification and quantification of a wide variety of volatile compounds.
+- Technical Facility for the Analysis of Volatile Compounds (PTV) which offers a range of state-of-the-art equipment for the identification and quantification of a large number of volatile compounds.

 - Characterization of Hydrophobic Plant Lipids and Polymers for Green and Sustainable Chemistry (Lipol-Green) which enables the characterization of hydrophobic plant lipids and polymers for green and sustainable chemistry.